mudabbir525/mudabbir525/README.md

 - **Full-stack Development**: Experience in building both front-end and back-end applications with the MERN stack.
 - **Machine Learning Projects**: Worked on various projects involving TensorFlow.js and other ML frameworks.
 - **Design Enthusiast**: Passionate about creating visually appealing and user-friendly interfaces.
+- **Collaborative Spirit**: Enjoy working in teams and sharing knowledge.

 ---